wasdk/WebAssemblyStudio/templates/simple_storage_djs/README.md

-# "Simple Storage" JavaScript Smart Contract
+# Simple Storage - JavaScript Smart Contract

 This is a sample 'Simple Storage' JavaScript smart contract for [Icetea platform][platform].